davidegaspar/davidegaspar/RESUME.md

 #### Roles

-- Principal Engineer at Cloud Platform Team
-  - _Jan 2022 - Aug 2022 • 8mos_
+- Principal Engineer at Cloud Platform Team • _Jan 2022 - Aug 2022 • 8mos_
-- Senior Software Engineer at Cloud Platform Team
-  - _Dec 2018 - Dec 2021 • 3yrs 1mo_
+- Senior Software Engineer at Cloud Platform Team • _Dec 2018 - Dec 2021 • 3yrs 1mo_

 #### Responsibilities

 ##### Team

-Cross-timezone, diverse remote Agile team, I support 200+ engineers across 11 markets by maintaining multi-region AWS environments, global Kubernetes clusters, and custom Golang/NodeJS tooling while participating in incident management and on-call rotations.
+Cross-timezone, diverse remote Agile/SCRUM/Kanban team, I support 200+ engineers across 11 markets by maintaining multi-region AWS environments, global Kubernetes clusters, and custom Golang/NodeJS tooling while participating in incident management and on-call rotations.

 We lead, educate, advocate the principles and practices of DevOps across all of Condé Nast, Build tools, provide services and help teams to efficiently own the life-cycle of their applications, Consulting with teams through pairing to facilitate optimal use of the platform.